roblaing/swipl-webapp-howto/README.md

 ## Unit 3

-> “If you want to master something, teach it.” ― Richard Feynman
+> “Torture the data, and it will confess to anything.” ― Ronald Coase

 This unit introduces an SQL database which SWI-Prolog communicates with via the [ODBC Interface](http://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/odbc.html%27)) &mdash; an attempt by Microsoft in 1992 to create a standard interface between programming languages and databases which I recently discovered hasn't aged well.